jessepav/lacygoill-wiki-backup/vim/vimL.md

     virtcol('.')

-            Number of  the screen column  occupied by the character  right after the cursor.
+            Number of the last screen column occupied by the character under the cursor.

                                      NOTE:

-            The value of this expression can sometimes seem surprising.
+            The value of this expression can sometimes be surprising.
             Write this sentence in `/tmp/file`:

                     they would be useful if they were here